emilk/emilib/README.md

 ### shader_mngr.hpp/.cpp
 This is NOT a stand-alone library, but depends on other parts of emilib as well as loguru and configuru.
 ShaderMngr's job is to encapsulate loading, memoization and reloading of shader files.
-In particular, ShaderMngr can detect changes in .shader files and automatically reload (hot-reloading).
+In particular, ShaderMngr can detect changes in .shader files and automatically reload (hot-reloading) them.

 ### string_interning.hpp/.cpp
 Stupid simple thread-safe string interning.